 As a trained clinical pharmacist, I consider myself a wellness and industry outsider.
 After receiving my Pharm D from the University of Iowa I completed an ambulatory care community practice residency that really taught me through focus on community and commercial practice of condition management.

-The three most important things that I learned during my residency training that created my passion for starting Health Solutions, which has now become EHG, is that health care is really good at taking care of us when we’re sick.
+The three most important things that I learned during my residency training that created my passion for starting Engagement Health Group, which has now become EHG, is that health care is really good at taking care of us when we’re sick.
 We have the best hospital specialist equipment.
 It’s just not really great at helping us manage chronic disease when it occurs.
 On the other side of the spectrum is wellness and wellness is really great at keeping healthy people healthy, educating, raising awareness, and preventing disease, but also not great at helping us manage chronic disease.
 And then I came across the Asheville project as a young clinical pharmacist.

 The Asheville project for me validated that pharmacists engaged in chronic disease management can help improve health.
-I started Health Solutions in 2004 using the Ashville model to solve the gaps in health care and wellness.
+I started Engagement Health Group in 2004 using the Ashville model to solve the gaps in health care and wellness.
 Our mission is to provide the right care to the right member at the right time, by using a care team model that includes the member and their PCP.
-And then using this model, Health Solutions has really become known to our consultant partners and clients for behavioral health coaching and disease management that delivers measurable health impact with an average ROI of 3 to one.
+And then using this model, Engagement Health Group has really become known to our consultant partners and clients for behavioral health coaching and disease management that delivers measurable health impact with an average ROI of 3 to one.
 I’m going to kick it back over to Jack and he’ll get us started here.

 Jack: Thanks, Jen.
 The problem that we want to talk about is health care is broken.
 It’s fragmented and it’s frustrating.
 We realize this is not breaking news.
 However, it’s a big problem that’s just not going to go away.
 It just keeps getting bigger.
 If you haven’t experienced it, yourself, you surely have friends and family that have.
 The solutions, including most health and well-being programs, live in silos that are separated from the problem they’re trying to address.